-The Montauk Lighthouse Ocean’s Institute opened its doors to the public in August, 2015.
+The Montauk Point Lighthouse’s Oceans Institute opened its doors to the public in August 2015.
 Private donors enabled a renovation of the historic windows and the doors in the former Fog Signal Building that was erected in 1897.
-The institute is the result of the vision and passion of local residents Bettina Stelle and Greg Donohue, who are Montauk Lighthouse Committee members, and local reporter and author, Rusty Drumm.
+The institute was founded because of the vision and passion of local residents Bettina Stelle and Greg Donohue, who are Montauk Lighthouse Committee members, and local reporter and author, Rusty Drumm.